octobercms/docs/3.x/extend/backend/report-widgets.md

 ## Report Widget Registration

 Plugins can register report widgets by overriding the `registerReportWidgets` method inside the [plugin registration file](../extending.md).
 The method should return an array containing the widget classes in the keys and widget configuration (label, context, and required permissions) in the values.
-Example:

 ```php
 public function registerReportWidgets()